modio/modio-docs/public/en-us/game-integration/unity/legacy/unityref.md

 public static void SyncEntitlements(Action<ResultAnd<Entitlement[]>> callback)
 ```

-Convert an in-game consumable that a user has purchased on Steam, Xbox, or Psn into a users
+Convert an in-game consumable that a user has purchased on Steam, XBOX, or Psn into a users
 mod.io inventory.
 This endpoint will consume the entitlement on behalf of the user against
-the portal in which the entitlement resides (i.e. Steam, Xbox, Psn).
+the portal in which the entitlement resides (i.e. Steam, XBOX, Psn).

 ###### Parameters